 - Inventing and Engineering Interactive Devices (CMSC 23220, where you build hands-on hardware)

-- Engineering Interactive Electronics onto Printed Circuit Boards (CMSC 23230/33230, where you design advanced circuits that are professionally manufactured)
+- Engineering Interactive Electronics onto Printed Circuit Boards (CMSC 23230/33230, where you design and manufacture your advanced circuits)

 See detailed course descriptions and which courses are currently active here.